Grassobbio

-Grassobbio (Bergamasque: Grahòbe or Grassòbe) is a municipality (comune) in the Province of Bergamo, which consists of 6487 of inhabitants, in the Italian region of Lombardy.
-Grassobbio is located in the orographical right side of Serio river and around 8.5km far from the main city of Bergamo.
+Grassobbio (Bergamasque: Grahòbe or Grassòbe) is a municipality (comune) in the Province of Bergamo, which consists of 6487 inhabitants, in the Italian region of Lombardy.
+Grassobbio is located in the orographical right side of Serio river and around 8.5km from the main city of Bergamo.

 Grassobbio borders the following municipalities: Cavernago, Orio al Serio, Seriate, Zanica.

 Economy

 In the mid 70’s, the now multinational chemical manufacturer Sigma Chemicals Company built its second plant in Grassobbio, after starting in Mozzo.